-Securities offered 1,397,849 units, each consisting of one share of common stock and one warrant to purchase one share of common stock. $^{(1)}$ Common stock outstanding prior to the offering 5,061,198 shares of common stock (2) Common stock to be outstanding after the offering 9,774,861 shares of common stock (1)(2)(3)(4)(5)(6) Warrants outstanding immediately prior to offering 5,767,843 (7) Warrants to be outstanding immediately after this offering 10,537,420 (7)(8)(9)(10) Use of proceeds We expect the net proceeds to us from this offering will be approximately \$5,780,000 after deducting the underwriting discount and estimated offering expenses (assuming the representative of the underwriters does not exercise its option to cover over-allotments).
+THE OFFERING Securities offered 2,000,000 units, each consisting of one share of common stock and one warrant to purchase one share of common stock.
+(1) Common stock outstanding prior to the offering 5,061,198 shares of common stock (2) Common stock to be outstanding after the offering 11,805,362 shares of common stock (1)(2)(3)(4)(5)(6) Warrants outstanding immediately prior to offering 5,767,843 (7) Warrants to be outstanding immediately after this offering 12,592,007 (7)(8)(9)(10) Use of proceeds We expect the net proceeds to us from this offering will be approximately \$5,780,000 after deducting the underwriting discount and estimated offering expenses (assuming the representative of the underwriters does not exercise its option to cover over-allotments).
 We intend to use those net proceeds primarily for working capital purposes to support our anticipated operations and development plans.
 See "Use of Proceeds" for more information.
-Over-allotment option We have granted the underwriters an option for a period of 45 days to purchase up to an additional 209,677 units, to cover over- allotments, if any.
-Description of warrants The warrants are exercisable at an exercise price of \$5.12 per share of common stock.
+Over-allotment option We have granted the underwriters an option for a period of 45 days to purchase up to an additional 300,000 units, to cover over- allotments, if any.
+Description of warrants The warrants are exercisable at an exercise price of \$3.57 per share of common stock.
 The warrants are exercisable upon issuance and expire five years after the date of issuance.
 See "Description of Securities" for more information.
 OTCQB symbol Our common stock is currently traded on the OTCQB under the symbol "CYRX."
 Proposed NASDAQ Capital Market symbol for our Common Stock and Warrants "CYRX" and "CYRXW" Risk factors Investing in our securities involves a high degree of risk.
 You should carefully read and consider the information set forth under the heading "Risk Factors" beginning on page 10 of this prospectus and all other information in this prospectus before investing in our securities.
-01 of \$4.65 per unit, which was the last reported sale price of our common nber of units we will offer will be determined based on the actual public (2) Based upon the total number of issued that date: d and outstanding shares as of June 10, 2015, but does not include, as of • 5,767,843 shares of common stor a weighted average exercise price ck reserved for issuance upon the exercise of outstanding warrants with of \$7.14 per share; 2 250 016 1 ek reserved for issuance upon the exercise of outstanding stock ontions
+3.25 per unit. and outstanding shares as of June 10, 2015, but does not include, as of that date: k recorded for insurance upon the everying of subtonding warrants with 5,767,843 shares of common stoc a weighted average exercise price k reserved for issuance upon the exercise of outstanding warrants with of \$7.14 per share; • 2,250,816 shares of common stoc with a weighted average exercise k reserved for issuance upon the exercise of outstanding stock options will be effective on the day that is six months and one day after the closing of this offering and assuming no voluntary conversion of such shares of preferred stock prior to such time.

-- 2,250,816 shares of common stock reserved for issuance upon the exercise of outstanding stock options with a weighted average exercise price of \$5.24 per share; and - 55,504 shares of common stock available for future grant under our 2009 Stock Incentive Plan and the 2011 Stock Incentive Plan.
+• 55,504 shares of common stock available for future grant under our 2009 Stock Incentive Plan and the 2011 Stock Incentive Plan.